linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 $C_k^{\mathrm{v}} =$  cash flow for the portfolio (cash inflows minus cash outflows) for subperiod  $k$ , with  $k = 1, \ldots, N$ .

 Illustration 10-4.
-Consider a portfolio with a market value of  $100,000 at the beginning of month 1; capital withdrawals of$ 5,000 at the end of months 1, 2, and 3; no cash inflows from the client in any month; and a market value at the end of month 3 of $110,000.
+Consider a portfolio with a market value of  \$100,000 at the beginning of month 1; capital withdrawals of\$ 5,000 at the end of months 1, 2, and 3; no cash inflows from the client in any month; and a market value at the end of month 3 of \$110,000.
 Then

 $$
 V _ {0} = \$ 1 0 0, 0 0 0; N = 3; C _ {1}, C _ {2}, \text {a n d} C _ {3} = \$ 5, 0 0 0; V _ {3} = \$ 1 1 0, 0 0 0.